 A strange species of lichen, Xanthomaculina convoluta, is found in this desert.
-It is not attached to stones or trees as most other lichens, instead being blown about by the wind, getting nourishments from organic debris and from micro-organisms in the air.
+It is not attached to stones or trees as most other lichens, but is blown about by the wind, getting nourishments from organic debris and from micro-organisms in the air.

 The Namib Desert contains huge deposits of diamonds, especially around the coastal town of Lüderitz.
 Tourists are not allowed to enter the diamond areas, and numerous signs along the road inform you that trespassers will be fined.
 In their heyday, many inhabitants of the former diamond towns were immensely rich, spending some of their wealth to construct glorious mansions.
 Today, most of these towns are deserted and have become ghost towns, some of which are open to the public.
 It is indeed an eerie feeling to enter the empty houses, half full of sand, doors creaking on rusted hinges.

 In the southern part of the country is Fish River Canyon, the deepest canyon in the world, popularly called ‘Africa’s Grand Canyon’.
 It is slightly deeper than its American cousin, but not as wide, and, therefore, not as impressive.

 Herds of springbok and gemsbok roam the river valleys of the Kalahari, occasionally falling prey to carnivores like lion (Panthera leo) and cheetah (Acinonyx jubatus).
 Among the smaller mammals in this desert, the suricate (Suricata suricatta) is especially conspicuous.
 This mongoose lives in family groups, and one member of the flock is always standing on its hind legs, keeping a lookout for enemies, such as eagles, kites, or jackals, while the rest of the group is searching for food like beetles, lizards, scorpions, and other small animals.
 Spotting an enemy, the sentry emits a shrill call, causing all members of the flock to rush for shelter.
 Other common species among the smaller mammals are yellow mongoose (Cynictis penicillata) and Cape ground squirrel (Xerus inauris).